Chapter 14: Section 72 application for revocation

 When updating the status of a patent on the register to show it has been revoked:

-- use OPTICS function CHA CAS
+- use COPS function CHA CAS

 - from screen CHA CAS 1, select option 2 >Bibliographic and Register Information